 For this section, we discuss how intuitive each lantern is to use.
 We considered how hard they are to turn on, how intuitive the controls are, and whether or not we could figure out how to ignite them without instructions or even in the dark.

 The Primus Micron is incredibly simple to use.
-All you have to do is turn the dial and press the igniter lever and it fires right up.
-The two reasons why we didn’t give this model a higher score for this section are that it takes a minute or two to install the mantle before the lantern’s first use and that it takes a few seconds to screw the lantern and a fuel canister together.
+All you have to do is turn the dial and press the igniter lever, and it fires right up.
+We didn't give this model a higher score for this section because it takes a minute or two to install the mantle before the lantern's first use, and it takes a few seconds to screw the lantern and a fuel canister together.